MetaMask/SIPs/SIPS/sip-22.md

 ---
 sip: 22
-title: Deep Links
+title: MetaMask URL scheme (Deep Links)
 status: Draft
-author: Christian Montoya (@Montoya)
+author: Christian Montoya (@Montoya), Hassan Malik(@hmalik88)
-created: 2024-03-20
+created: 2024-09-13
 ---

 ## Abstract

-This SIP describes a URL scheme for Snaps entry points.
-This scheme can be used by Snap methods to navigate the user to that location in-client and trigger the entry point.
+This SIP describes a URL scheme for extension navigation.
+The described URL will allow for navigation to Snaps entry points and elsewhere within the MetaMask extension.
+This scheme can potentially be used by Snap methods in the future to navigate the user to a location in-client and trigger the entry point.

 ## Motivation